 Go for walking meetings

 If your work phone is of the cellular variety, there’s little stopping you from taking calls while hoofing it.
 Walk and talk around the office, around your building, on the way to the local coffee shop or to a nearby park for lunch.
 For face-to-face meetings, there’s also little stopping you from inviting your co-workers along for a stroll.
 You’ll all get some easy exercise while getting the job done.
-Now that’s the kind of multi-tasking Canadian Men’s Health Week (June 10 to 16) is all about!
+Now that’s the kind of multi-tasking Canadian Men’s Health Month is all about!
 And if your proactive style impresses that hottie in accounting, all the better…

 Take the stairs if it’s 3 flights and under